sologenic/com-fs-order-model/README.md

-# Transaction
+# Order

-The transaction list proto provides all the functionality required to interact with the transaction store.
+The order proto provides all the functionality required to interact with the order store.

 ## Building the protos